triton-inference-server/perf_analyzer/README.md

 Triton Performance Analyzer is CLI tool which can help you optimize the inference performance of models running on Triton Inference Server by measuring changes in performance as you experiment with different optimization strategies.

+> ⚠️ **Warning:** genai-perf is being deprecated.
+Please migrate to [AIPerf](https://github.com/ai-dynamo/aiperf) for continued support and enhanced features.

 <br>